As used in this chapter, unless the context clearly requires otherwise:

 (4) A home health agency, as defined in section 3701.881 of the Revised Code, and any residential facility where a person is receiving care under the direction of a home health agency;

-(5) An intermediate care facility for the mentally retarded.
+(5) An intermediate care facility for the individuals with intellectual disabilities (ICF/IID).

 (M) "Life-sustaining treatment" means any medical procedure, treatment, intervention, or other measure that, when administered to a qualified patient or other patient, will serve principally to prolong the process of dying.